-e-DiagTools for Windows can update the version of e-DiagTools on your notebook's hard disk.
+e-DiagTools for Windows can also update the version of e-DiagTools on your notebook's hard disk.
 In e-DiagTools for Windows, use the e-DiagTools menu.

-If you have trouble running e-DiagTools from the hard disk, you can also run it from the Recovery CD or DVD.
+If you have trouble running e-DiagTools from the hard disk, you can also run it from the Recovery CDs.
 Boot from disk 1 and select the diagnostics option.